Thoughts and traditions from travel bloggers on driving home for Christmas

 For me, as my family constantly grew over the past years to incorporate my husband and his relatives, and then the miracle that is our daughter, as well as Dream, Book, and Travel (yes, the blog is a part of our family) – things have, as of yet, not changed much.
 But they might as well from one year to the next and we might need to create new family traditions, which I am ok with as long as I am surrounded by family and friends.
 Because that’s where the magic is!

 So it is with anticipation and excitement that I dedicate my Christmas blog post to change and the magic it brings in our lives!
-And for me there’s no better way to do that than to feature a few of the great friends we have made over the last year.
+And for me, there’s no better way to do that than to feature a few of the great friends we have made over the last two years.
 When we started travel blogging a mere six months ago we expected it to be a lonely endeavor.
 Instead, we have found warmth, friendship, safety, and magic across the world so our Christmas would not be complete without sharing it with fellow travel bloggers!
 We have asked some of them to tell us a little bit about what driving home for Christmas means to them and about their traditions.

 Chris and Monique, from McAdventureBlog